More specifically, as a non-native Korean tutor.

 Yes, there are things that a native-speaker teacher is always going to outperform us on, but that doesn’t mean we can’t do anything about them.
 For example, while I think I have a decent vocabulary size for someone who’s been learning the language for as long as I have (6 years and counting), it’s nowhere near a native’s level.
 And that’s normal – of course someone who’s lived in Korea and spoken Korean all their life is going to know more Korean words than I do.

 Another one of my concerns was that there are still going to be moments where I’m not 100% sure if a sentence sounds natural or not, especially if I’ve never heard it said before.
-I can tell if something’s grammatically wrong, but whether or not something sounds 100% native-like – there are times where I am not completely sure.
+I can tell if something’s grammatically wrong, but I’m not always sure if something sounds 100% native-like.

 A Question of Value